-I wanted those men to be happy.
+I wanted those partners to be happy.
 I wanted them to feel good.
 I wanted them to feel secure.
 Which is silly, really.
 Because, in the end, that didn’t help anyone.

 I didn’t want to fake orgasms, but I definitely felt like I had to.
-In those early years of lovemaking, I was feeling the effects of the culturally-conditioned belief that my partner’s orgasm, my partner’s pleasure and my partner’s pride were more important than mine.
+In those early years of lovemaking, I was feeling the effects of the culturally conditioned belief that my partner’s orgasm, my partner’s pleasure and my partner’s pride were more important than mine.
 They were, as people, more important than me.
-After all, they were men.
+After all, they were cis gender men.
 I had to make sure they felt like one.

 The Guilt, The Guilt, The Guilt…

 And I felt guilty.
 Guilty that their penises didn’t make me feel much when all of their insecurities and anxieties about “being a man” were wrapped up in that vessel that didn’t please me.
 I knew it wasn’t size.
 I’d had big and small, and all sizes felt lackluster.

 And after we’d finish having sex, my partner would always look up at me, his eyes shining with trembling hope and ask, “did you come?”
 And I’d nod my head and avert his gaze and wonder what was wrong with me.
 Worse would be the nights that he would whisper, “come for me, right now!” as if his voice alone had magical powers.
 What was I to do?
 Give him a blank stare and shrug?
 I didn’t even realize that some women just can’t have orgasms from penetration alone.

 And I tried, of course, to make myself come during sex.
 But it never worked.
 I didn’t understand why my clitoris, which was so predictable and reliable during solo play, wouldn’t take me anywhere when there was anyone else involved.
 When I was alone, I could get there under 15 seconds and repeat.
 During sex, however, I could be interested and aroused but an orgasm would be far beyond reach.